-For each record included in the initial head list, the algorithm described in Figure 4 uses the remaining opt-in users' data (from set T) to differentially privately estimate their probabilities, denoted by \hat{p}O .
+For each record included in the initial head list, the algorithm described in Figure 4 uses the remaining opt-in users' data (from set T) to differentially privately estimate their probabilities, denoted by \hat{p}{O} .
 This algorithm is the standard Laplace mechanism from the differential privacy literature [10], with scale of noise calibrated to output sensitivity due to our definition of neighboring datasets.
-Our implementation ensures (ε , 0)-differential privacy, which is a more stringent privacy guarantee than for any non-zero δ .
+Our implementation ensures $(\epsilon, 0)$ -differential privacy, which is a more stringent privacy guarantee than for any non-zero δ .
 We need to set $m_O = 1$ for the privacy guarantees to hold, because we treat data at the search record rather than query level.

-We form the final head list from the M most frequent records in \hat{p}O .
-Finally, the head list is passed to the client group, and the head list and
+We form the final head list from the M most frequent records in \hat{p}{O} .
+Finally, the head list is passed to the client group, and the head list and its probability and variance estimates are passed to the BlendProbabilities step of Blender.

-ESTIMATEOPTINPROBABILITIES $(\epsilon, \delta, T, m_O, HL_S, M)$
+The choice of how to split opt-in users into the sub-groups of S and T and the choice of M are unESTIMATEOPTINPROBABILITIES $(\epsilon, \delta, T, m_O, HL_S, M)$

 - ε, δ : the differential privacy parameters.
-In fact, this algorithm achieves ($\epsilon, 0$)-differential privacy, which is a stricter privacy guarantee than (ε, δ)differential privacy, for all $\delta > 0$. - T: a set of opt-in users. - m_O : the maximum number of records to collect from each opt-in user. - HL_S: the initial head list of records whose probabilities are to be estimated. - M: the maximum size of the finalized head list.
+In fact, this algorithm achieves $(\epsilon, 0)$ -differential privacy, which is a stricter privacy guarantee than (ε, δ) -differential privacy, for all $\delta > 0$. - T: a set of opt-in users. - m_O : the maximum number of records to collect from each opt-in user. - HL_S : the initial head list of records whose probabilities are to be estimated. - M: the maximum size of the finalized head list.